 In the physical exam, the gynecologist might even analyze the outside of your vagina and the inside of your reproductive organs, like the cervix.

-Once the gynecologist examines the cervix, she could take a sample of cells and test them for any abnormalities like cervical cancer or HPV.
+Once the gynecologist examines the cervix, she could take a sample of cells and test them for abnormalities like cervical cancer or HPV.

-In case you are sexually active, the nurse might test you for sexually transmitted infections and diseases during your blood test or pelvic exam.
+If you are sexually active, the nurse might test you for sexually transmitted infections and diseases during your blood test or pelvic exam.

 Here comes the end of your gynecologist’s appointment and a nurse could follow up and email you the test results.